Heswall Dales

 Heswall Dales is an area of some 72 acre of lowland heath situated close to Heswall on the Wirral Peninsula, England.

 It is a Site of Special Scientific Interest and a Local Nature Reserve.
 Heswall Dales offers views of the Dee Estuary and over the River Dee the Clwydian Hills of Wales.

+All land within Heswall Dales SSSI is owned by the local authority.